Last updated on July 2nd, 2023 at 11:51 am

-- Do not forget to paint the top of the shutter and sides of the cover moulding.
+- Do not forget to paint the top of the shutter and the sides of the cover moulding.

 - Paints used for all the coats should be of the same make and quality.

 (a) CEMENT PAINT

 Normally cement paint is used for the external walls of the building.
 Plastering of these walls is done with a sand-faced finish.
 Textured paints can be used for elevational features.
 For external painting, follow the procedure mentioned below.

 - For better work quality, all exterior painting work procedure should be carried out on scaffolding.